paolo565/TelegramSchoolBot/README.md

 ```

 ## Setup
-All of the configurations are stored in the `config.json` file, to create it run:
+All of the configurations are stored in `config.json`, to create it run:

 ```
 $ make init
 ```

-Edit the `config.json`:
+Edit `config.json`:

 ```json
 {